aravindiOSdev/DUIStepperView/README.md

 # DUIStepperView
 Stepper View implementation in swift

+NOTE:
+1. State images need to be added
-Step titles yet to be added.
+2. Step titles yet to be added.
 [Titles will added in bottom of steps]

+Just 85% work done!

 ![Alt text](/../master/Screen%20Shot%202017-05-23%20at%2011.48.12%20AM.png?raw=true)